-"In order to effectively revise the content, I feel getting tested so soon after the content being delivered allows us to really identify where we should focus our studies.
-It also helps prepare us for the content still to come."
+"In order to effectively " [...] we got to revise the content, I feel consolidate all the getting tested so soon information we had after the content being been learning about delivered allows us to in fun and engaging really identify where we activities and we had should focus our studies. the chance work It also helps prepare us with our peers and for the content still to help each other out." come."

 "The formative assessment was creative and extremely rewarding.
 It inspired ideas for future study methods, it got the class to engage effectively with each other and the professors, it got us thinking, not just mindlessly working through notes and papers we may not fully understand."
 "It challenged us to apply what we had learnt and pinpoint what we don't know/don't fully understand."